HannesOberreiter/btree_info/content/en/impressum.md

 ---
-title: Impressum
+title: Legal Notice
-description: 'b.tree Impressum'
+description: 'b.tree About and Legal Notice'
 position: 41
-category: Impressum & Data privacy
+category: Notice
 ---

-# Impressum
+# Legal Notice and About

 ## btree.at